firish/Interesting_Engineering/7_RAID_Configurations.md

 ### RAID 3 - Byte-level Striping with Dedicated Parity
 - **Description**: RAID 3 uses byte-level striping with a dedicated parity disk.
 All disks are involved in every I/O operation, meaning that the entire array is needed for any read or write operation.
-- **Explanation**: **Parity** is a form of error checking where an extra bit is added to the data to help detect errors.
+- **Parity** is a form of error checking where an extra bit is added to the data to help detect errors.
 In RAID 3, a dedicated parity disk is used to store this information.
-This setup allows for error correction if a single disk fails, but all disks must work together for each operation, reducing the system's ability to handle multiple requests simultaneously.
+This setup allows for error correction if a single disk fails, but all disks must work.
+- In RAID, parity is calculated using a simple operation called XOR (exclusive OR).
+This operation takes data from multiple disks and produces a parity value that can be used to reconstruct the data on a failed disk. together for each operation, reducing the system's ability to handle multiple requests simultaneously.
 - **Advantages**: Suitable for applications requiring high transfer rates for large, sequential data reads and writes, such as in video editing or scientific data collection.
 - **Disadvantages**: Poor performance for random reads/writes.
 RAID 3 has been largely replaced by RAID 5, which offers better performance.
 - **Use Case**: Rarely used today but was once popular in environments like video editing or streaming, where large files are accessed sequentially.